 If you have open-angle glaucoma, you will probably be given eye drops.

-You may need more than 1 type.
+You may need more than one type.
 Most people can be treated with eye drops.

 Most of the eye drops used today have fewer side effects than those used in the past.